ezrarag/orchestra.beamthinktank.space/docs/admin-portal-readme.md

 ### "Access Denied" Message

 **Possible causes:**
-1. User doesn't have admin role set
+1. User doesn't have admin role set via custom claims
 2. User needs to sign out and back in to refresh token
-3. Custom claims not properly set
+3. Custom claims not properly set using Admin SDK

 **Solution:**
-1. Verify admin role in Firebase Console → Authentication → Users → Custom Claims
+1. Verify admin role was set using one of the methods above (Admin Settings page, script, or Admin SDK)
+2. Note: You cannot verify custom claims in Firebase Console UI - they're only visible in ID tokens
-2. Have user sign out completely and sign back in
+3. Have user sign out completely and sign back in to refresh their ID token
-3. Re-run the admin role script if needed
+4. Re-run the admin role script or use Admin Settings page if needed
+5. Check that Firebase Admin SDK is properly configured if using scripts

 ### Dashboard Shows Zero Data